tampakc/InfoProject/README.md

 ## Details

 For more details of the project please check out the pdf file in this repository.
+There are two folders in this repo, one has the source code needed to generate random data using ActiveMQ and the other has the source code that is used to categorize data by day,detect late events and compute the aggregations.
+The code used in Cassandra and Grafana is written in the paper mentioned above.